wiwaterhouse/wiwaterhouse/Ob-William/Obsidian Development.md

 	- Client - TypeScript .obs
 - Components - building blocks that make up your block obsidian blocks in rx24, go watch it
+Prepping for obsidian in rx24, go watch it

 #rx #rx2025